Frequently asked questions about cord blood and cord tissue

 Frequently asked questions about registering with Cells for Life, collecting and storing cord blood and cord tissue

 Cells for Life does not charge any fees for retrieving a sample for transplant, however there may be shipping fees charged depending on where the sample needs to be sent.
 If the treating physician orders additional testing of the sample (in order to meet current standards or the standards of another country at the time of use) there may be additional testing fees.

 We do not advise opening the biohazard bag.
 The only acceptable reason to open the biohazard bag is to affix the appropriate label to the cord blood bag or to close any clamps that have accidently been left open.
 Please use precaution.
 Many times clamps can be closed without opening the biohazard bag.

 Depending on the time of year and exposure to hot/cold temperatures, some parts of your kit may have to be replaced.
-If you suspect your kit was subjected to extreme temperatures please call our customer service department or bring the kit in to one of our offices.
+If you suspect your kit was subjected to extreme temperatures please call our customer service department.

 It is the parent’s responsibility to inform the hospital staff that they are collecting cord blood and/or cord tissue.
 The parent’s instruction checklist reminds you to do so upon arrival at the hospital.